-Ryan Poll teaches in the English department at Northeastern Illinois University where his research focuses on the intersection of popular culture and politics.
+Ryan Poll teaches in the English Department at Northeastern Illinois University where his research focuses on the intersection of popular culture, aesthetics, and politics.
 His first book, Main Street and Empire: The Fictional Small Town in the Age of Globalization, examines how the fictional small town is used to frame and stage normative US narratives and bodies throughout the 19th-, 20th- and into the 21st centuries.
 Other publications include essays on Twin Peaks, Bruce Springsteen, and detective fiction.
-Follow me on Twitter: @RyanPoll2 and feel free to contact me via e-mail: [email protected]
+Follow him on Twitter: @RyanPoll2 and feel free to contact him via e-mail: [email protected]

 The Politics of Happiness: 'Kushuthara: Pattern of Love' and Bhutanese Cinema | 3 Apr 2017 // 5:30 AM